MacBook Air: M2 and later (2022–present)

+The M4 MacBook Air was positively received by critics, with Brenda Stolyar of Wired praising its great performance, bright display, updated webcam, long battery life, and double the base memory.
+Mark Spoonauer of Tom's Guide called it "the best MacBook for most people and for me the top laptop for most people, period.

 Supported operating systems

 macOS

-macOS Ventura, the current release of macOS, will work with Wi-Fi and graphics acceleration on unsupported MacBook Air computers with a compatible patch utility.
+macOS Sequoia will work with Wi-Fi and graphics acceleration on unsupported MacBook Air computers (except for the 2018 and 2019 models) with a compatible third-party patch utility.

+The MacBook Air 2018 and 2019 models cannot currently be patched due to an issue with the T2 Security Chip that prevents them from running macOS Sequoia.

 Windows through Boot Camp (Intel only)

 Boot Camp Assistant allows Intel Macs to dual-boot Windows.
-Apple silicon Macs do not support Boot Camp.
+Apple silicon Macs do not support Boot Camp, even with ARM-based version of Windows 10 and 11.